 Install Quake 4:

 - Download Quake 4 1.4.2 native *.run installer

-- Copy it to your server in any folder and install using this command (from folder you placed the *.run file):
+- Copy it to your server in any folder (your user home folder, for example) and install using this command (from folder you placed the *.run file):

 It will be installed in /usr/local/games/quake4!
 And yes, you’ll need to scroll all of long license agreement text in terminal:D